19hours/sg-statutes/Acts/Civil Defence Act.md

 (a) any document which is the property of the Force; or

-(b) any document submitted to the Force for any purpose whatsoever.
+(b) any document submitted to the Force for any purpose whatsoever,

+and shall include any such document in the form of an electronic record, and a reference to signing of a service document shall be deemed to include the application of an electronic signature to an electronic record.

+[32/2010 wef 01/02/2011]

 ### False statement in relation to appointment or enlistment